-Getting a good night’s sleep is one of the most important things you can do for your body.
-But, if you struggle to get or stay asleep, experience sleep apnea or cope with disorders such as restless leg syndrome, you could be setting yourself up for other conditions and issues with your body.
-At Tufts Medicine, we understand how crucial sleep is and we are here to evaluate and treat your sleep-related problem.
+Getting a good night’s sleep is one of the best things you can do for your body.
+But if you have trouble falling or staying asleep or if you experience sleep apnea or conditions like restless leg syndrome, it could lead to other health issues.
+At Tufts Medicine, we understand the importance of sleep and are here to help you get the rest you need with expert care and treatment.

 Who can really say they get enough sleep?
 Just like diet and exercise, sleep is critical to a healthy lifestyle.
 A lack of it can affect your mood, lead to depression and even contribute to cardiovascular issues.
-Getting the right sleep-related diagnosis can improve your quality of life, relationships, work performance, mood and the risk of accidents.
+Sleep medicine focuses on diagnosing and treating sleep-related problems that can impact your overall health.
+Whether you struggle with falling or staying asleep, experience sleep apnea or deal with conditions like restless leg syndrome, getting the right sleep-related diagnosis can improve your quality of life, relationships, work performance, mood and reduce the risk of accidents.
+At Tufts Medicine, we’re here to help you get the restful sleep you need to live healthier, happier lives.

 Conditions